Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: DISCUSSION

 \subsection{Threats to Validity}

 \textbf{Internal threats.} The correctness of the implementation of baselines constitutes one of the internal threats to our study's validity.
 For the baselines, we utilized the open-sourced code released by the authors of the papers or packages on GitHub like {\cite{zhao2019pyod}}.
 As for our proposed approach, the source code has been reviewed meticulously by the authors, as well as several experienced software engineers, to minimize the risk of errors and increase the overall confidence in our results.
-For parameter selection, we conducted extensive experiments with different parameters, systematically exploring the parameter space to find the most suitable configurations.
+For parameter selection, we conducted extensive experiments with different parameters to find the most suitable configurations for both baselines and our proposed method.
 We chose the parameters based on the best results obtained in these experiments.
 To make our results reproducible, we have also made our code and partial data available.

 \textbf{External threats.} The external threats to the validity of our study mainly lie in the generalizability of our experimental results.
 We conduct experiments on the large-scale online systems of two regions within a prominent cloud service company.
-In addition to this, our approach is also evaluated on a publicly available dataset containing monitoring metrics of server machines from an Internet company, further expanding the scope of our evaluation.
+In addition to this, our approach is also evaluated on a publicly available dataset containing monitoring metrics from an Internet company, further expanding the scope of our evaluation.
 While the diversity of the experimental settings provides some confidence in the generality of our findings, it is essential to acknowledge that results might vary when applied to different cloud service providers, industries, or specific use cases.
-Nevertheless, we believe that our experimental results, obtained from these multiple sources, can demonstrate the generality and effectiveness of our proposed approach, RTAnomaly.
+Nevertheless, we believe that our experimental results, obtained from these multiple sources, can demonstrate the generality and effectiveness of our proposed approach, \nm.